Dr. Donna Marks Says Self-Love Is the Missing Link in America’s Mental Health and Addiction Crisis

 About Dr. Donna Marks

-Dr. Donna Marks is a licensed psychotherapist, author, and addiction recovery expert dedicated to helping individuals heal from the inside out.
-Through her work, she teaches practical strategies for developing self-love, emotional awareness, and lasting recovery from addictive behaviors.
-Her approach focuses on addressing the root causes of addiction by fostering a deeper connection to self.
+Dr. Donna Marks is a licensed psychotherapist, author, and addiction recovery expert dedicated to helping people to remove the habits that block them so that they can achieve the best version of themselves.

-To learn more about Dr. Marks and her impactful work, click here: https://drdonnamarks.com/
+To learn more about Dr. Donna Marks and her impactful work, click here: https://drdonnamarks.com/

 Dr. Donna Marks is available for interviews.